 - 27A Prosperity Place, Geebung.

 The council in Brisbane runs four resource recovery centers to promote sustainable waste management.
-These are the only current rubbish disposal locations for Brisbane residents.
+These are the only current rubbish disposal locations for local residents.

-The resource recovery facilities are open throughout the year, including during public holidays.
+All resource recovery facilities are open throughout the year, including public holidays.

 This post was published by www.prorubbishremovalbrisbane.com.au if you have any questions please let us know.
 The information above was current as of December 2020.
 Thanks for reading.